 There are several benefits for CRAs who participate in the free Criminal Record Clearinghouse program.
 First, participation reduces the legal liability for the CRA and their clients by taking a responsible step toward ensuring that the most accurate data is being reported.
 Second, it reduces the costs associated with record challenges caused by reporting criminal records that were already cleared or modified by the court by better enabling CRAs to remove such data before it is reported.
 Third, it reduces the costs of actual disputes because the Foundation will investigate up to 5 disputes a month for participating CRAs.

-The Foundation for Continuing Justice is a non-profit law firm.
+The Foundation for Continuing Justice is a non-profit legal foundation.
 CRAs who participate become clients of the Foundation.
 Therefore, the Foundation will have a professional duty to make sure all provided by the Foundation is accurate.
 The data updates include information to locate the potentially outdated data and instructions on how it should now be reported, if at all.

 CRAs can elect to have updates sent in a data file once a week or to simply query the Foundation’s database at will.
 The Foundation has an in-house IT department that is able to help make the transfer of data easy and efficient for participating CRAs.